 YUVSATTA is an NGO working in a variety of areas in order to steer young people toward the implementation of Gandhian ideals of Constructive Programmes based on voluntary efforts and community action.
 It tackles issues of race, religion, gender discrimination and economic divides by empowering young people.

 YIPC that founded in 2012, is a youth-led community focuses on religious peacebuilding among youth.
 Its main activities are interfaith dialogue and peace education.
 In a multi-cultural and multi-religious nation, like Indonesia, celebrating diversity and toleration are very crucial to maintain the unity.
 YIPC is committed to play a strategic role to foster respect and reconciliation among the peoples.

 Jagriti Child and Youth Concern (JCYCN)

 JCYCN was established in 2001, during the armed conflicts in Nepal.
 Since then it has been working as the watchdog for children and youth rights.
 JCYCN believes it is crucial in the post-war period and during state rebuilding, that participation grows in every section of the society.
 Therefore, in this environment JCYCN is at the forefront to raise key issues and ensure youth and child involvement.

 YNPD is a network of youth clubs working in rural areas of South Nepal.
 Its focus area of work is peacebuilding and rural development while offering young people from 15 to 29 the capacity to gain knowledge and power, leadership and peacebuilding training and institutional development trainings.

-Contact Person: Suresh Kumar
+Contact Person: Suresh Kumar (Executive Director)